SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch6.md

    process ID.
 Each time the limit is reached, the kernel resets its process ID counter so that process IDs are assigned starting from low integer values.

-   Once it has reached 32767, the process ID counter is reset to 300, rather than
-   1. This is done because many low-numbered process IDs are in permanent use by system processed and daemons, and thus time would be wasted searching for an unused process ID in this range.
+   Once it has reached 32767, the process ID counter is reset to 300, rather than 1 .
+This is done because many low-numbered process IDs are in permanent use by system processes and daemons, and thus time would be wasted searching for an unused process ID in this range.

    > The default reset value 300, it is correct under 32 bits.
 Not sure it is still